 On Friday night we took the Hilton up on their offer of a complimentary stay at their Nottingham hotel.
 We’d stayed here before and not enjoyed it because of the street noise (single glazed windows) and the creaky floors above (I thought an elephant was preparing to attack!)

-Wansford is a pretty village with a big, what is ed wide road through the middle of it, buy information pills and a narrow bridge that encourages aggressive drivers to force passive drivers backwards when they meet half way!
+Wansford is a pretty village with a big, wide road through the middle of it, and a narrow bridge that encourages aggressive drivers to force passive drivers backwards when they meet half way!
 There are a couple of pubs, a hotel, a bistro and a nice little boutique selling plenty of Vivienne Westwood.

 In Nottingham we went and put flowers on Adam’s aunts grave.
 I have never in my life felt compelled in any way to visit the grave of someone I have known, even though I have a fascination with cemeteries and graveyards (and as a child I tended a random grave from the 1800’s with my friend Emma!)
 But this is different, it’s someone I knew and cared about, and someone who Adam loved/s dearly.